JanJaapPoos/DRuMFISH/WP2.md

 The Working Group also presents its own approach, designed to build on existing approaches, while strengthening the biological and population dynamics underpinnings.
 The method provides additional flexibility and allows policymakers to set risk levels, as required under the NS1 guidelines.

 Ultimately, the Working Group recommends that the following tiered approach be used when setting ABCs for ORCS:
-Apply depletion-based stock reduction analysis (DB-SRA) to a stock, if possible.
+* Apply depletion-based stock reduction analysis (DB-SRA) to a stock, if possible.
 The main limitation here is the requirement for a complete time series of historical catches, which is often not available.
-If it is not possible to apply DB-SRA, apply depletion-corrected average catch (DCAC) to a stock.
+* If it is not possible to apply DB-SRA, apply depletion-corrected average catch (DCAC) to a stock.
 DCAC’s main limitation is that it is only appropriate for stocks with moderate to low natural mortality rates (≤ 0.20 yr-1).
-If DB-SRA and DCAC are not appropriate, apply the ORCS Working Group’s Approach.
+* If DB-SRA and DCAC are not appropriate, apply the ORCS Working Group’s Approach.
 The main limitation with this approach is that a number of critical decisions are required before it can be made operational.
 Some would also view this as an advantage, as it provides flexibility in its establishment.
-Finally, in some cases none of the above methods are practical for setting ABCs for an individual stock, as specific ORCS may not be capable of being effectively managed or monitored.
+* Finally, in some cases none of the above methods are practical for setting ABCs for an individual stock, as specific ORCS may not be capable of being effectively managed or monitored.
 In these cases, it may be best to use a stock complex approach.
 There are many limitations of applying a stock complex approach as described in this report, and the ORCS Working Group cautions against overusing or misusing this approach, as it may result in the converse of precautionary management, exactly what MSA was designed to avoid.

 It is important to note that the methods for setting ABCs for ORCS are in various stages of development and will be better understood and improved upon over time.
 For that reason, a list of research recommendations is included in the report that highlights the most important activities that must be supported to make substantive progress in the future.

 The Working Group emphasizes that none of the methods discussed in this report are a substitute for additional data and monitoring.
 Therefore, all of the methods impose a certain risk and imprecision that fisheries managers must acknowledge when using the results of these methods.

 Data/information requirements:
-Historical catches
+* Historical catches
-Depending on applicable attributes, biological data on the stocks
+* Depending on applicable attributes, biological data on the stocks

 Outputs expected:
-Fishing quota (acceptable biological catch ABC and overfishing limit OFL)
+* Fishing quota (acceptable biological catch ABC and overfishing limit OFL)

 Method of operation:
-Several methods were discussed and an “ORCS [only reliable catch stocks] Working Group Approach” was developed The method basically comprises 4 steps:
+* Several methods were discussed and an “ORCS [only reliable catch stocks] Working Group Approach” was developed
+* The method basically comprises 4 steps:
-Assigning stocks to exploitation categories (lightly exploited, moderately exploited, heavily exploited):
+  1 Assigning stocks to exploitation categories (lightly exploited, moderately exploited, heavily exploited):
 The decision is based on a table with several attributes (overall fishing exploitation based on assessed stocks; presence of natural or managed refugia; schooling, aggregation, or other behaviour responses affecting capture; morphological characteristics affecting capture; targeted species or bycatch, and rarity; natural mortality compared to targeted species in the fishery; value or desirability; trend in catches and effort.
 A stock is assessed in as many attributes as applicable and allocated a value (1, 2 or 3) for each attribute.
 Depending on the unweighted average of the attributes the stock is assessed as lightly exploited (< 1.5), moderately exploited (1.5—2.5) or heavily exploited (> 2.5).
-Determining an appropriate catch statistic for OFL (overfishing limit) calculation In the next step a guidance on an appropriate catch statistic for an overfishing limit calculation is given, such as using an average of recent catches
+  2 Determining an appropriate catch statistic for OFL (overfishing limit) calculation In the next step a guidance on an appropriate catch statistic for an overfishing limit calculation is given, such as using an average of recent catches
-Obtaining OFL scalars for different exploitation categories Depending on the exploitation and catch trend a value is chosen which decreases (0.5), maintains (1.0) or increases (2.0) the OFL
+  3 Obtaining OFL scalars for different exploitation categories Depending on the exploitation and catch trend a value is chosen which decreases (0.5), maintains (1.0) or increases (2.0) the OFL
-Obtain an ABC (acceptable biological catch) as a proportion of the OFL Decision about appropriate buffer between OFL and ABC, based on scientific knowledge and uncertainty.
+  4 Obtain an ABC (acceptable biological catch) as a proportion of the OFL Decision about appropriate buffer between OFL and ABC, based on scientific knowledge and uncertainty.
 Depending on the productivity of the stock and several possible alternatives a value between 0.5 and 0.9 is chosen.

 Testing:
-The Method per se has not been (simulation) tested by [Berkson et al. (2011)](#berkson-j-barbieri-l-cadrin-s-cass-calay-s-crone-p-dorn-m-friess-c-kobayashi-d-miller-tj-patrick-ws-pautzke-s-ralston-s-and-m-trianni-2011-calculating-acceptable-biological-catch-for-stocks-that-have-reliable-catch-data-only-only-reliable-catch-stocks--orcs-noaa-technical-memorandum-nmfs-sefsc-616-56pp) but some of the values recommended in this method are based on simulation studies.
+* The method per se has not been (simulation) tested by [Berkson et al. (2011)](#berkson-j-barbieri-l-cadrin-s-cass-calay-s-crone-p-dorn-m-friess-c-kobayashi-d-miller-tj-patrick-ws-pautzke-s-ralston-s-and-m-trianni-2011-calculating-acceptable-biological-catch-for-stocks-that-have-reliable-catch-data-only-only-reliable-catch-stocks--orcs-noaa-technical-memorandum-nmfs-sefsc-616-56pp) but some of the values recommended in this method are based on simulation studies.

 Caveats:
-Assignment of stock exploitation status mainly based on expert judgement The described method is more a set of vague guidelines than a real management strategy
+* Assignment of stock exploitation status mainly based on expert judgement
+* The described method is more a set of vague guidelines than a real management strategy

 ### [Karnauskas, M., McClellan, D.B., Wiener, J.W., Miller, M.W. and E.A.
 Babcock (2011).
 Inferring trends in a small-scale, data-limited tropical fishery based on fishery-independent data.
 Fish.
 Res.
 111: 40-52.](http://www.sciencedirect.com/science/article/pii/S016578361100227X)

 [Abstract:](http://www.sciencedirect.com/science/article/pii/S016578361100227X) Size-based indicators have emerged as useful tools to analyze the status of fisheries which lack fishery dependent data over long time series, such as many coral reef fisheries.
 In this study, we calculate a number of size-based indicators for the Haitian fishery at the remote Navassa Island, where a reef fish visual census (RVC) data set is available over an 8-year study period (2002–2009).
 We also calculate the slope of the size spectrum indicator within a Bayesian framework, which allows for potential biases inherent in the RVC method to be accounted for in credibility intervals around parameter estimates.
 Results of our analyses suggest that stocks targeted by traps declined from 2002 to 2004, followed by a period of increase from 2006 to 2009.
 The slope of the size spectrum declined from 2002 to 2004 and remained constant for the remainder of the study period, and this pattern was driven by a decrease in abundance of larger species targeted by hook-and-line.
 Analysis of the Lmax spectrum also indicated a decrease in the occurrence rates of larger species throughout the study period.
 Our methods can be applied to fisheries in other areas where limited fishery-independent data and no fishery-dependent data are available.

 Data/information requirements:
-Limited fishery-independent data
+* Limited fishery-independent data
-Number of fish
+  * Number of fish
-Minimum, maximum and average size observed Observations of fishing activity (optional: used here to define sub-communities)
+  * Minimum, maximum and average size observed
+  * Observations of fishing activity (optional: used here to define sub-communities)

 Assumptions:
-The size distribution of fish species is assumed to follow a Poisson distribution with the mean equal to the average size observed and with maximum and minimum values truncated according to observations.
+* The size distribution of fish species is assumed to follow a Poisson distribution with the mean equal to the average size observed and with maximum and minimum values truncated according to observations.
-The observed number of individuals in each length bin for fish communities is assumed to follow a multinomial distribution.
+* The observed number of individuals in each length bin for fish communities is assumed to follow a multinomial distribution.

 Outputs expected:
-Size-based indicators (SBIs)
+* Size-based indicators (SBIs)
-Time series of mean length and density for individual species Time series of density for fish communities
+  * Time series of mean length and density for individual species
+  * Time series of density for fish communities
-Slope of size spectrum indicator for fish communities Lmax spectra for fish communities
+  * Slope of size spectrum indicator for fish communities
+  * Lmax spectra for fish communities

 Method of operation:
-A three-way mixed-effects analysis of variance (ANOVA) is used to analyse changes in length for each species.
+* A three-way mixed-effects analysis of variance (ANOVA) is used to analyse changes in length for each species.
-A three-way ANOVA was used on log-transformed densities to analyse changes in mean density over time for the entire fished community and some sub-communities.
+* A three-way ANOVA was used on log-transformed densities to analyse changes in mean density over time for the entire fished community and some sub-communities.
 For individual species and one sub-community the delta lognormal method was used to test for trends due to the large number of zero counts.
-The size spectrum slope indicator is calculated using a Bayesian hierarchical model to account for potential biases inherent in the sampling method.
+* The size spectrum slope indicator is calculated using a Bayesian hierarchical model to account for potential biases inherent in the sampling method.
-Fish species were assigned to one of six Lmax classes.
+* Fish species were assigned to one of six Lmax classes.
 The changes in mean density were analysed for each group using a three-way ANOVA and the delta lognormal method on log-transformed densities.
-The analysis was run using both the full data set from the unbalanced survey design and on a balanced subsample of the data set.
+* The analysis was run using both the full data set from the unbalanced survey design and on a balanced subsample of the data set.
 There was little difference in the results.
-Five models were considered for the slope of the size spectrum for the entire fished community.
+* Five models were considered for the slope of the size spectrum for the entire fished community.
 The final model was chosen based on the lowest deviance information criterion (DIC) value.

 Testing:
-The analysis was applied to the Haitian fishery at Navassa Island using a reef fish visual census (RVC) data set over an 8-year period.
+* The analysis was applied to the Haitian fishery at Navassa Island using a reef fish visual census (RVC) data set over an 8-year period.

 Caveats:
-Trends at the species level can be detected only when occurrence is high (>20%).
+* Trends at the species level can be detected only when occurrence is high (>20%).
-The slope of the size spectrum should only be calculated for size classes well-selected by the sampling methodology, often excluding upper and lower size classes.
+* The slope of the size spectrum should only be calculated for size classes well-selected by the sampling methodology, often excluding upper and lower size classes.
 Therefore this indicator is unable to account for information contained in some of the larger size classes that are excluded due to poor representation in the survey.
-Length distributions and densities of individual fish populations may fluctuate dramatically due to a range of factors in addition to fishing pressure e.g. large stochastic recruitment and environmental conditions.
+* Length distributions and densities of individual fish populations may fluctuate dramatically due to a range of factors in addition to fishing pressure e.g. large stochastic recruitment and environmental conditions.
 Community level indicators may be less influenced by stochastic recruitment and may be more favourable over species-specific indicators to detect fishing impacts in data-limited situations.

 ### Kleisner, K. and D. Pauly (2011).
 Stock-status plots of fisheries for regional seas.
 In: Christensen, V. Lai, S., Palomares, M. L. D., Zeller, D. And Pauly, D. (Eds.).
 The State of Biodiversity and Fisheries in Regional Seas.
 Fisheries Centre Research Reports 19(3).
 Fisheries Centre, University of British Columbia, pp. 37-40, ISSN 1198-6727.

 Abstract: Stock-status plots are bivariate graphs summarizing the status (‘underdeveloped’, ‘developing’, ‘fully exploited’, ‘overexploited’, etc.), through time, of the multispecies fisheries of an area or ecosystem.
 Given that the limitations of these plots are understood, they are very useful for communicating, at a glance, the evolving status of multispecies fisheries in Regional Seas.
 Here, we present a new version of this approach that addresses some previous concerns.

 Data/information requirements:
-A time series of catch data.
+* A time series of catch data.

 Assumptions:
-This model makes the same assumptions and uses the same classification system as Froese and Kesner-Reyes (2002), except:
+* This model makes the same assumptions and uses the same classification system as Froese and Kesner-Reyes (2002), except:
-There is no ‘undeveloped stage’.
+  * There is no ‘undeveloped stage’.
 This is combined with the ‘developing’ stage.
-Stocks that have a peak in catch in the final year of the time series are classified as ‘developing’.
+  * Stocks that have a peak in catch in the final year of the time series are classified as ‘developing’.
-An additional category ‘recovery’, which is a form of stock (re-) development, is defined as: Ccur & Cmin after Cmax, Ccur after Cmin, Cmin < 0.1 Cmax and Ccur < 0.5 Cmax.
+  * An additional category ‘recovery’, which is a form of stock (re-) development, is defined as: Ccur & Cmin after Cmax, Ccur after Cmin, Cmin < 0.1 Cmax and Ccur < 0.5 Cmax.
 Where Cmin is a ‘post-maximum minimum’, i.e. the minimum landing occurring after the maximum landing.

 Outputs expected:
-A stock-status plot showing the percentage of stocks by status over time.
+* A stock-status plot showing the percentage of stocks by status over time.
-A stock-catch status plot showing percentage catch by stock-status over time.
+* A stock-catch status plot showing percentage catch by stock-status over time.

 Method of operation:
-A three-year running average was used to smooth curves and remove anomalous peaks in the stock-status plots.
+* A three-year running average was used to smooth curves and remove anomalous peaks in the stock-status plots.

 Testing:
-No testing described here.
+* No testing described here.
 Tested by [Carruthers et al. (2012)](#carruthers-tr-walters-cj-and-mk-mcallister-2012-evaluating-methods-that-classify-fisheries-stock-status-using-only-fisheries-catch-data-fish-res-119-120-66-79) below.
-Applied to the Norwegian Exclusive Economic Zone (EEZ) as an example.
+* Applied to the Norwegian Exclusive Economic Zone (EEZ) as an example.

 Caveats:
-Interpretation of stock-catch status plots can be problematic as they are based on catch, and not population size estimates.
+* Interpretation of stock-catch status plots can be problematic as they are based on catch, and not population size estimates.

 ### [Costello, C., Ovando, D., Hilborn, R., Gaines, S.D., Deschenes, O. and S.E.
 Lester (2012).Status and solutions for the world’s unassessed fisheries.
 Science, 338(6106): 517–520.](http://science.sciencemag.org/content/338/6106/517)

 [Abstract:](http://science.sciencemag.org/content/338/6106/517) Recent reports suggest that many well-assessed fisheries in developed countries are moving toward sustainability.
 We examined whether the same conclusion holds for fisheries lacking formal assessment, which comprise >80% of global catch.
 We developed a method using species’ life-history, catch, and fishery development data to estimate the status of thousands of unassessed fisheries worldwide.
 We found that small unassessed fisheries are in substantially worse condition than assessed fisheries, but that large unassessed fisheries may be performing nearly as well as their assessed counterparts.
 Both small and large stocks, however, continue to decline; 64% of unassessed stocks could provide increased sustainable harvest if rebuilt.
 Our results suggest that global fishery recovery would simultaneously create increases in abundance (56%) and fishery yields (8 to 40%).

 Data / information requirements:
-Time series of catch
+* Time series of catch
-Broad life-history and fishing history information
+* Broad life-history and fishing history information

 Assumptions:
-The status of a population is a function of its life-history traits and harvest history, and the manner in which these variables collectively affect fishery status is consistent across species with similar characteristics.
+* The status of a population is a function of its life-history traits and harvest history, and the manner in which these variables collectively affect fishery status is consistent across species with similar characteristics.

 Outputs expected:
-An estimate of B/BMSY with 95% confidence intervals
+* An estimate of B/BMSY with 95% confidence intervals

 Method of operation:
-mPRM is a regression model that estimates log(B/BMSY) from predictors of stock status, and  was trained on a subset of assessed fisheries from the [RAM Legacy database](http://www.ramlegacy.org/).
+* mPRM is a regression model that estimates log(B/BMSY) from predictors of stock status, and  was trained on a subset of assessed fisheries from the [RAM Legacy database](http://www.ramlegacy.org/).
 This model is used to predict the status of unassessed fisheries using the same regression coefficients as estimated for the assessed species.
-The mPRM only uses the “developed” period of a fishery, which is defined as the period that begins once catch exceeds 15% of the maximum catch recorded for that fishery.
+* The mPRM only uses the “developed” period of a fishery, which is defined as the period that begins once catch exceeds 15% of the maximum catch recorded for that fishery.
-It is necessary to correct for a retransformation bias as mPRM predicts log(B/BMSY).
+* It is necessary to correct for a retransformation bias as mPRM predicts log(B/BMSY).

 Caveats:
-This approach is not suitable for formal assessment as it does not produce precise estimates for individual fisheries.
+* This approach is not suitable for formal assessment as it does not produce precise estimates for individual fisheries.

 ## Comparisons and additional simulation testing